Cyrano de Bergerac (1900 film)

 Cyrano de Bergerac is a 1900 French short drama film directed by Clément Maurice, featuring Benoit Constant Coquelin as Cyrano.
 It was shown at the 1900 Paris Universal Exposition.
 The film, tinted with color and synchronized to a wax cylinder recording, is thought to be the first film made with both color and sound.

 Plot summary

-The film seems to be an adaptation based on the first chapter, where a duel occurs in a theater in the original source material.
-Coquelin recites the verse which, in the play, he delivers while fighting the duel.
+The film presents a portion of Act I of Rostand's Cyrano de Bergerac, where Cyrano fights a duel with a Vicomte while extemporizing a ballade.
+He wins the duel effortlessly.